-Our students are educated to become reflective, conscientious lifelong learners and professionals whose practice reflects the most humane and empowering knowledge, skills, and values of social work.
+Our students learn to become reflective, conscientious lifelong learners and professionals whose practice reflects the most humane and empowering knowledge, skills, and values of social work.

 “During my time as an MSW Student, I had the capability to develop exactly the type of field experience I wanted in order to grow professionally and to gain the practice and education I needed to further my career.
-I have been able to learn from many State and local leaders and discuss my own ideas in a collaborative environment.”
-Bryan Hallet, MSW '16
+I was able to learn from many state and local leaders and discuss my own ideas in a collaborative environment.”
+Bryan Hallet, G'16

-“UVM's MSW program creates a supportive environment where I can explore all of my social work interests while also asking all of my questions whether they are about professional needs or personal ambitions.
-I have found that my professors are consistently willing to help me navigate my own journey and ideas without imposing their interests on me.
+“Professors were consistently willing to help me navigate my own journey and ideas without imposing their interests on me.
 There is room to grow and the department is willing to listen to students' needs.”
-Maisha McCormick, MSW '17
+Maisha McCormick, G'17

 This option is for applicants who have successfully completed a BSW degree, from an CSWE accredited program, within the past 7 years of their intended enrollment in this MSW program.